umjammer/vavi-util-screenscraping/src/test/java/vavix/util/screenscrape/readme.md

-# vavi.util.screenscrap
+# vavi.util.screenscrape

-HTML Screen Scraping 関連のクラスを提供します．
+provides HTML Screen Scraping classes.

 ## TODO

- * ~~Generics 等を駆使してる割に使いにくい~~ → annotation 版ができたのでそちらを使え
+ * ~~it's hard to use for using many technics like generics~~ → use annotation version instead of this package
- * URL 操作を Script 化
+ * enable to script for URL manipulation